Rootcipher8112/rootcipher8112/Cybersecurity Frameworks and Standards/readme.md

 - **Regulations**: Not regulatory but complements compliance efforts for frameworks like **CMMC** and **GDPR**.
 - **Industry Use**: Adopted by organizations for practical security improvement and defense against common threats.

----

-This enhanced list provides deeper insights into each cybersecurity framework, including regulations, subcomponents, and notable practices.
-Let me know if you would like more details on any specific framework or need additional information!